 During the summers, a paid day pass is required to access the beach.
 However, residents receive a small discount on the pass.

 If you want a beach less crowded than the popular Coney Island, Rockaway Beach needs to be on your list.
 The largest urban beach in the country, Rockaway Beach is popular among surfers, swimmers and families looking to do a little of both.
+And, surprisingly, you’ll find some pretty good restaurants here too.

 With six miles of shoreline, the waves at Rockaway Beach are a little rough.
 In fact, it is the only shoreline within city limits appropriate for surfing.
 For those looking to learn how to surf, there are a couple of surf schools nearby.